 Concrete Floor Repair for Theatres

 The theatres in Kansas City and St. Louis are some of the largest and beautiful in the entire country.
 Keeping them well maintained is important.
 Part of the maintenance and upkeep of these theatres is concrete repair.
-Theatres are heavily used by the public and need to be in good repair to keep them safe.
+Theatres are heavily used by the public and need to be in good repair to keep them safe and to protect equipment and furniture from being damaged.

 Concrete floors can sink and crack due to the soil beneath them.
 When the soil constantly shifts and moves due to the changing moisture content, this creates voids beneath the concrete making the concrete sink into the voids.
 Repairing concrete before it totally fails is important.
 If you see sinking concrete theatre floors in Kansas City, we offer polyjacking to level concrete back to its original level.